zeitgitter/autoblockchainify/README.md

   requested there.
-* All timestamps requested from the Zeitgitter network will be regularily cross-timestamped within the Zeitgitter network and with the *PGP Digital Timestamping Service* as well as several other Blockchain-based timestamping services.
+* All timestamps requested from the Zeitgitter network will be regularily cross-timestamped within the Zeitgitter network and with the *PGP Digital Timestamping Service* as well as other (Blockchain-based) timestamping services.

 ## What do I need to configure?